VirgilSecurity/virgil-sdk-net/documentation/get-started/data-integrity/content.md

 ### Generate Keys and Create Virgil Card
-Use the Virgil SDK on the client side to generate a new Key Pair, and then create a user's Virgil Card using the recently generated Virgil Key.
+Use the Virgil SDK on the client side to generate a new Key Pair, and then create a user's Virgil Card using recently generated Virgil Key.
 All keys are generated and stored on the client side.

 In this example, we will pass on the user's username and a password, which will lock in their private encryption key.
 Each Virgil Card is signed by a user's Virgil Key, which guarantees the Virgil Card's content integrity over its life cycle.